G00380316/Arch_Install/README.md

 ## Wayland compositor

-Assuming you have already installed a minimal Arch-based system.
+Assuming you have already installed at least minimal Arch-based system.
 The series of shell scripts are intended to facilitate installing popular window managers.

-Within the install.sh file, you can choose to install the following window managers:
+Within the install.sh file, you can install the following window managers:

+- Hyprland
-- hyprland
+- Sway
-- sway
+- Gnome

-**User can select between vanilla(non-customized) and completely customized (my personal customization)**
+**User can select with multiple choices throughout the configuration what they want to include in their new system**

 # Installation